 - STORAGE: Place the remaining dumplings in a bowl, carefully cover with plastic wrap and refrigerate for up to 4 days.

-- REHEATING: Preferably heat the dumplings over steam.
-Another option is to reheat them in the microwave: in this case, first place the dumplings in a plastic bag that has been sprayed with water.
+- REHEATING: Preferably, reheat the dumplings over steam.
+Alternatively, you can reheat them in the microwave by placing the dumplings in a plastic bag that has been sprayed with water.

-- Only fresh strawberries are suitable for these dumplings, as frozen and canned ones contain too much liquid.
+- Only fresh strawberries are suitable for these dumplings, as frozen and canned strawberries contain too much liquid.

 Karen